12 Ways to Save Big on Home Improvements in 2023

-8. Spend Less at Restoration Hardware
+9. Spend Less at Restoration Hardware

 Love the goods at Restoration Hardware but could do without the high prices?

-This article shows six ways to save major bucks when shopping at this upscale home furnishing store.
+This article spills 10 ways to save major bucks when shopping at this upscale home furnishing store.
 Never pay full price again.

-Nicole Dow is a senior writer at The Penny Hoarder.
+Nicole Dow is a former senior writer at The Penny Hoarder.
+Kaz Weida is a senior writer at The Penny Hoarder.